jerryscript-project/iotjs/docs/api/IoT.js-API-Module.md

 - Extra step for Linux/Tizen targets:
   - If a file with `id.iotjs` exists, try to load it as an IoT.js dynamic module and return.

+**Changing current working directory**

+You can explicitly change current working directory by setting `IOTJS_WORKING_DIR_PATH` environment variable.
+It is not recommended that you set this variable, if possible.

 **Adding extra paths for module loading**

 In order to add more directories to look for modules, you can set `IOTJS_EXTRA_MODULE_PATH` as an environment variable of your system.
 For instance, `./node_modules` and `./my_modules` will be referred if they're declared as follows.